Mona400/Problem-Solving-Training/level-1/README.md

 [[python](/level-1/hackerrank/python)],
 [[java](/level-1/hackerrank/java)],
 [[linux-shell](/level-1/hackerrank/linux-shell)],
-each sheet of them divided into (Introduction - Conditionals and Loops - Arrays and Strings - Functions Standard Libraries - Classes and Inheritance).
-In addition to the Linux Shell sheet that contains (Bash - Text Processing - Arrays in Bash - Grep Sed Awk).
+each phase of them divided into (Introduction - Conditionals and Loops - Arrays and Strings - Functions Standard Libraries - Classes and Inheritance).
+In addition to the Linux Shell phase that contains (Bash - Text Processing - Arrays in Bash - Grep Sed Awk).
 These phases were ordered based on the problem difficulty and grouped by the problem topic.
-Finally, each sheet contains ~70 problems.
+Finally, each phase contains ~70 problems.

 <table>
     <thead>